-You arrange transportation to our camp or river launch site or trail head.
-CFI fees listed for multiday river trips cover shuttle of two school vehicles or a hired bus to transport your entire group back to the launch point.
+You arrange transportation to our camp or river launch site or trailhead.
+CFI fees listed for multi-day river trips cover shuttle of two school vehicles or a hired bus to transport your entire group back to the launch point.
 Additional school vehicles can be shuttled for $100/vehicle.
-For DAY river trips near Moab, CFI works with your drivers to shuttle all vehicles, included in fee.
+For a single day river trip near Moab, CFI works with your drivers to shuttle all vehicles, included in fee.

 Our general cancellation policy is outlined here but each school contract will have a cancellation clause tailored to meet the specifics of that trip.

 Cancellation policies are applicable to All CFI School/Youth Programs

 CFI has developed the following policies based on the nature of our business.
 Please note that we base our operations on your reservations and pay for services accordingly.
 Please take your reservation seriously.
 Since we work with small participant groups, secure services in small, rural towns, and schedule our staff, equipment, and food purchasing far in advance, we have a limited number of seats and dates.
 Please make every effort to give accurate numbers for your program, and arrive for the program on-time once you have registered.

 Notify us of cancellation in writing by email in addition to calling us at the CFI Office; we check our answering machine regularly when the office is closed.
 Please note that our staff does not carry cell or satellite phones and cannot be reached during a trip.
 If you cancel, any gear rental fees paid to CFI are non-refundable and non-transferable.